-Treatment options for malignant mesothelioma patients should be discussed at length with either your surgeon or medical oncologist.
-It is the responsibility of your primary care physician, or your cancer specialist, to refer you to someone with expertise in treating mesothelioma, if this is desired.
-Although there are a number of websites that can provide additional and supporting information (including this one), each treatment plan will be unique to the patient depending on the type of mesothelioma diagnosed, the location and size of the tumour(s), the staging of the cancer, and the age and overall physical condition of the patient.
+You should discuss all available treatment options with your expert care provider at length with either your surgeon or a medical oncologist.
+It is the responsibility of your primary care physician, or your cancer specialist, to refer you to someone with expertise in treating mesothelioma, if this is what you desire.
+Although there are a number of websites that can provide additional and supporting information (including this one), each treatment plan will be unique to the patient and will depend on the type of mesothelioma diagnosed, the location and size of the tumour(s), the staging of the cancer, and the patient’s age and overall physical condition.

-- Do not hesitate to ask the doctor to slow down, to repeat themselves, or to further clarify anything that you do not understand – as this is your treatment plan, take your time, talk to family and friends, and consider your options carefully.
+- Do not hesitate to ask the doctor to slow down, to repeat themselves, or to further clarify anything that you do not understand.
+This is your treatment plan – take your time, talk to family and friends, and consider your options carefully.